ARM-software/bsa-acs/README.md

 ## Base System Architecture
 **Base System Architecture** (BSA) specification describes a hardware system architecture based on the Arm 64-bit architecture.
 System software such as operating systems, hypervisors, and firmware rely on this.
 It addresses PE features and key aspects of system architecture.

-For more information, download the [BSA specification](https://developer.arm.com/documentation/den0094/latest)
+For more information, see [BSA specification](https://developer.arm.com/documentation/den0094/latest)

 ## BSA - Architecture Compliance Suite